SRI-CSL/sri-glibc-malloc/README.md

 -  `lfht` a lock free hash table built from scratch (as described by Tobias Maier).

--  `frolloc` our first attempt at a lock free metadata free malloc
+-  `frolloc` our first attempt at a lock free metadata free malloc, uses a double word CAS.